brechka/REST_API_with_FLASK_and_SQLAlchemy/README.md

 ## Requirements

 The REST API was created using Python 3.7.
-To run the APP you need to install the following packages with pip (better to use virtual environment):
+To run the APP you need to install with pip packages listed in [requirements.txt](https://github.com/brechka/REST_API_with_FLASK_and_SQLAlchemy/blob/master/requirements.txt)
+(better to use virtual environment):

 ```
-pip install flask
-pip install flask_restful
-pip install flask_restful_extended
-pip install flask_jwt_extended
-pip install werkzeug
-pip install datetime
+pip install -r requirements.txt
 ```